 Children who are to be admitted to school must have their fifth birthday on or before 30th April of the year of admission.
 Evidence of date of birth and an immunisation certificate must be produced.
-An immunisation certificate is available from your Shire Health Officer.
+An immunisation certificate is available from your Shire Health Officer or can be accessed at mygov.